1986–87 in English football: Famous debutants

+26 August 1986 – Steve Sedgley, 18-year-old midfielder, makes his debut for Coventry City in their 2-1 win over Arsenal at Highfield Road in the First Division.

 30 August 1986 – Matthew Le Tissier, 17-year-old attacking midfielder, makes his debut for Southampton in their 4–3 defeat by Norwich City at Carrow Road in the First Division.

+27 September 1986 – David White, 18-year-old forward, makes his debut for Manchester City in their 1-0 defeat at Luton Town at Kenilworth Road in the First Division.

+22 November 1986 – Paul Merson, 18-year-old forward, makes his debut for Arsenal in their 3–0 win over Manchester City at Highbury in the First Division.

+29 November 1986 – Gavin Peacock, 19-year-old attacking midfielder, makes his debut for Q.P.R. in their 2-2 draw with Sheffield Wednesday at Loftus Road in the First Division.

 30 November 1986 – Paul Ince, 19-year-old midfielder, makes his debut for West Ham United in their 4–0 defeat by Newcastle United at St James' Park in the First Division.

 20 December 1986 – Gary Ablett, 21-year-old defender, makes his debut for Liverpool in a goalless away draw with Charlton Athletic in the First Division.

 14 February 1987 – Michael Thomas, 19-year-old midfielder, makes his debut for Arsenal in their 1–1 draw with Sheffield Wednesday at Hillsborough in the First Division.

+2 May 1987 – Vinny Samways, 18-year-old midfielder, makes his debut for Tottenham Hotspur in their 2-0 defeat at Nottingham Forest at the City Ground in the First Division.